 Potable plumbing systems may be connected to, or potentially connected to a non potable substance.
 Backflow preventers stop polluted water from entering the water supply during a backflow event.

-The California Code of Regulations, Title 17, mandates water purveyors, such as EBMUD, to administer a cross-connection control prevention program, which helps keep potable water from contaminant and pollutant exposure.
+The California Code of Regulations, Title 17 mandates water purveyors such as EBMUD to administer a cross-connection control and backflow prevention program, which helps to keep potable water from contaminant and pollution exposure.

-As part of EBMUD's program, the District’s backflow inspectors are required to conduct site inspections to determine if a backflow prevention device is required as a result of an actual or potential cross-connection hazard on a customer’s plumbing system.
+As part of EBMUD's program, Cross-Connection Specialists are required to conduct site inspections to determine if a backflow prevention device is required as a result of an actual or potential cross-connection hazard on a customers plumbing system.

-If you are required to install a backflow assembly, please follow these guidelines:
+If you are required to install a backflow preventer, please follow these guidelines:

 - Follow the appropriate standard drawing.

-- It is the customer’s responsibility to install, test, maintain, and assume all costs for an approved backflow assembly at the service connection.
+- It is the customers responsibility to install, test, maintain and assume all costs for an approved backflow prevention device installed at the service connection.

-- The customer has 30 days to complete installation and testing of a backflow prevention assembly (check the due date on Notice of Requirements form).
+- The customer has 30 days to complete the installation and testing of a backflow prevention assembly.

 - Local city and county permits may be required.
-Please contact your local city/county permitting office.
+Please contact your local permitting office.

-A test must be performed by a tester on EBMUD’s Certified Backflow Testers List.
-Send the test by mail within 30 days of notification.
-Mail the results to:
+- A test must be performed by a tester on EBMUD’s Approved Backflow Testers List.
+Send the completed test form by mail within 30 days of notification to: